You want a watch for your big wrist? And you don’t know how to go about it.

 Well, let me present my case.

-The Sekonda might only be $40 or so, but i think it looks a lot more expensive than that.
+The Sekonda might only be around 100 bucks or so, but i think it looks a lot more expensive than that.
 I can’t quiet put my finger on why, but it does!

-Perhaps it’s that classic black face, with just a hint of white overlay.
+Perhaps it’s that classic blue face, with just a hint of white overlay.
 Those rectangular dial markers are another touch of class.

 The case diameter is plenty wide at 45mm.